CavemanTechandGamming/Mainstall/README.md

 ### Maintenance Operations
 1. Navigate to the "Maintenance" tab
-2. Select individual maintenance tasks or use "Run All Maintenance"
+2. Select individual maintenance tasks
 3. Each command opens in a separate PowerShell window for complete visibility
 4. Commands execute with `-NoExit` flag to maintain window visibility